Esri/geomessage-simulator-qt/README.md

 ## Features

 * Takes GeoMessage XML files as input.
 The GeoMessage format is described in the [sample GeoMessage XML files](source/ArcGISQtMessageSimulator/SampleMessages) and also the page for the [GeoMessage Connector for GeoEvent Extension](http://www.arcgis.com/home/item.html?id=cd3ce7a01fdc46a48aa199bfd091dd50).
-* Writes UDP datagrams as output
+* Writes UDP broadcast datagrams as output
 * Allows you to adjust throughput and frequency of output
 * Includes sample GeoMessage XML files